ml-research/SCAR/README.md

 # Reproduction

 The scripts for generating the training data are located in `./create_training_data`.
 The training script is written for a Determined cluster but should be easily adaptable for other training frameworks.
-The corresponding script is located [here](./llama3_SAE/determined_trails.py).
+The corresponding script is located here `./llama3_SAE/determined_trails.py`.
-Some the evaluation functions are located [here](./evaluations).
+Some the evaluation functions are located in `./evaluations`.

 # Citation
 ```bibtex